webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 `B` and `E` are the beginning and end bits.
 If you want to send a message that is too large for one DATA chunk it needs to be fragmented.
-With the the `B` and `E` bit and Sequence Numbers SCTP is able to express this.
+With the `B` and `E` bit and Sequence Numbers SCTP is able to express this.

 * `B=1`, `E=0` - First piece of a fragmented user message.